Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: Contractible periodic orbits

 \section{Contractible periodic orbits}

-In this section we show numerically that the cpos of the reversible approximation give rise to a unique cpo for each parameter value in the zone between the curve of chc and the curve of centres, see \cite[Figure 15]{Baesens_2018}.
+In this section we show numerically that the cpos of the reversible approximation give rise to a unique cpo for each parameter value in the zone between the curves of chc and the Hopf curve, i.e.~the shaded orange region in figure~\ref{fig:delta_neighbourhood}.
 Our analysis also shows that no cpo persist for parameters outside this region.
 Moreover, the phase diagram of the reversible approximation does not allow for the appearance of any other cpo.
-As we showed in section \ref{sec:flow_|omega_y|<1-delta} and \ref{sec:Omega_y_mp_1|_leq_delta} that there are not cpos for parameters outside a $\delta$-neighbourhood of the top and bottom of the resonance region, we can conclude that assumption 7b is satisfied.
+In particular, there is at most one cpo for parameter values in a $\delta$-neighbourhood of the top or bottom of the resonance region.
+Outside these neighbourhoods we have shown in section \ref{sec:flow_|omega_y|<1-delta} and \ref{sec:lack_of_chc_cpo} that there are no cpos, so we can conclude that assumption 7b is satisfied.